 The rabbet joint is one step up from a butt joint where wood is simply glued on edges.
-A rabbet joint is cut halfway through a piece of wood, allowing glue to hold on both the ends and the sides of an adjoining piece.
-This strengthens the join slightly and also makes it easier to make square sides, bases and ends.
+A rabbet joint is cut halfway through a piece of wood, allowing the glue to hold on both the ends and the sides of an adjoining piece.
+This strengthens the joint slightly and also makes it easier to make square sides, bases, and ends.

 Rabbet joints can be used to make a basic box, by cutting the rabbets on the base, gluing the sides to the base, then making a fitted top by cutting rabbets on the edges of a top piece and adding a handle.

 This project is designed to help you learn to file simple rabbet joints accurately.
-For that reason the rabbets are made on the box ends.
-Normally the rabbets would be made on the base, and or the decorative side edges, so that no joins are visible on the main sides.
-Here they are used on the box ends, as it makes for a bit less work while you practise making straight rabbets.Continue to 2 of 10 below.
+For that reason, the rabbets are made on the box ends.
+Normally the rabbets would be made on the base, and or the decorative side edges so that no joins are visible on the main sides.
+Here they are used on the box ends, as it makes for a bit less work while you practice making straight rabbets.Continue to 2 of 10 below.

 02 of 10